deen85/google-homepage/readme.md

 Hey Everyone,I am Deen.
 From  -(minus)100% coding knowledge to this google home page sample(0%).
-The pre-course(101)Microserve helps totest my coding skills.
+The pre-course(101)Microserve helps to test my coding skills.
 Your comments + or - will be appreciated.